 Oncolytic viruses are human-safe viral strains that have proven to be extremely effective in killing cancer cells.
 These viruses bind to malignant cells and multiply within them, causing programmed cell death (apoptosis).
 After “killing” a cancer cell, new copies of the virus enter the bloodstream where they travel to other cancer cells.
 They also “label” cancer cells, making them visible to the immune system.

 To date, oncolytic viruses can be administered to a patient intravenously or intranasally (through the nose).
-The newest experimental method of oncolytic viruses application is their introduction directly into the tumor, which allows to achieve the maximum effect of treatment.
+The newest method of oncolytic viruses application is their introduction directly into the tumor, which allows to achieve the maximum effect of treatment.
 At the same time, intratumoral injection of the virus can be combined with surgical operation to remove the tumor.
 This helps minimize trauma to the patient and provides an almost-guaranteed destruction of residual malignant cells.

 Cancer vaccines for Brain Cancer